jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

  ```

+<a id="codepointExtendedCharName"></a>

 #### 2.4.8.   codepointExtendedCharName

     .RexxUnicode~codepointExtendedCharName(codepoint, raiseError=.false)

-Returns the Unicode extended name alias for the given codepoint, or an empty string if not available.
+Returns the Unicode extended name for the given codepoint.

 All Unicode characters have an extended name.
 An extended name is either the standard name if defined, or a codepoint label algorithmically generated.